jswelling/CMU-MS-DAS-Vis-S24/docs/dashboards_body.md

 # Some Thoughts On Dashboards

 What's a *dashboard*?
 In the context of visualization, it's a summary.
-It's described as something the boss reads regularly to get an overview of how things are going.
-I've never written anything like that.

-Instead, let's use it to mean the summary you bring to your research group when new data becomes available.
+You've heard Tableau displays described as dashboards when they show a lot of intercconnected views of the same information.

+You'll hear a short description by Prof. Barber describing a dashboard as something the boss looks at as sort of an ongoing status report.

+Here's a different model.
+When you work on a long term project, the people on your team need to track overall progress.
+Let's talk about it in that context.

+## Imagine you work on a research project

+It will go on for months or years, and there a big team.
+Every week or two, there is a meeting in which all the leaders get together for a status check.

+This is the rhythm of things in real projects.

+The 'dashboard' here is the visualization you prepare to update the team on the week's news.

+You are the team's data scientist.
+The project is accumulating data, and each week's data (hopefully) improves knowledge of the thing being studied.
+But some experiments don't work, and in any given week you make only a little progress on the overall data analysis.

+## What do you show your team?

-* It has a standard form.
+* It has a standard form, to avoid explaining things again and again.
-* It describes some new experiment in the context of previous experiments.
+* It describes some new data in the context of previous data.
 * It tells the group what they need to know to decide on the next steps.

-I've written *that* kind of dashboard several times.
+I've written *this* kind of dashboard several times.

-An important rule of thumb:
+## An important rule of thumb:
 * You are the only person who sees 90% of the vis you do.
 * Of the remaining 10%, 90% is for your group.
 * 1% of the time, the visualization will be shown to the world in a paper or at a conference.

-The 'dashboard' is for the ~10% that is shown to your group.
+The 'dashboard' is part of the ~10% that is shown to your group.

-So what should that sort of dashboard or summary be like?

-Let's discuss in the context of a specific example- a fMRI brain imaging experiment.
-A new group of subjects have been scanned and analyzed.
-What do we need to present, and what can be omitted?
+## Example: A fMRI brain imaging experiment.
+* Over the course of a year, maybe 100 subjects get scanned.
+* Male and female, test and control.
+ * (Probably all are right handed!)
+ * For the project I was on, test and control were 'Concussed' and 'Recovered'
+* A few scans each week.
+* Some subjects drop out, some scans fail.

 ### Guiding questions